TheTeaCat/CameraThing/camera-thing/HARDWARE.md

 # Hardware

-This document details how to put together your own CameraThing.
+This document details how to put together your own CameraThing, without a GPS featherwing (see the footnotes of [FIRMWARE.md](./FIRMWARE.md) for why).

 You'll then need to read [FIRMWARE.md](./FIRMWARE.md) to transform it from a pile of buttons and wires into an actual CameraThing.